Boston Children's Chorus: Musical program

-BCC's 300 singers comprise 11 choirs in eight different locations.
+BCC's 300 singers comprise 11 choirs in six different locations.
 In addition to the 6-8 self-produced concerts in venues such as Boston Symphony Hall, Isabella Stewart Gardner Museum, and the Institute for Contemporary Art/Boston, BCC also tours internationally and has performed in Japan, Mexico, Australia, Cambodia, Vietnam, Germany, England, Jordan, and Australia.
 BCC has also appeared on National Public Radio's From the Top.

 The organization and its singers, called Ambassadors of Harmony by the Boston Globe., have garnered critical acclaim.
 BCC is a 2011 recipient of the Margaret Hillis Award by Chorus America, recognizing BCC for artistic and organizational excellence and a commitment to outreach, education, and/or culturally diverse activities.
 The organization was chosen as a 2011, 2012, 2013 National Arts and Humanities Youth Program Award.
 Finalist by the President's Committee on the Arts and Humanities.

 In 2013, BCC was awarded the National Arts and Humanities Youth Program Awards by First Lady Michelle Obama for its exemplary after school youth arts program.

 In 2020, it was announced that the album Fantastic Mr. Fox won a Grammy for Best Opera Recording.
 This recording featured the acclaimed Boston Modern Orchestra Project in collaboration with Odyssey Opera and Boston Children’s Chorus, under the baton of Gil Rose.